f5devcentral/f5-big-iq-lab/docs/startup.rst

 **LAMP Server details**:

-The Linux box in the environment has multiple cron jobs that are generating traffic that populates the Monitoring tab and Application dashboard in BIG-IQ.
+The Ubuntu Jump-host in the lab environment has multiple cron jobs that are generating traffic that populates the Monitoring tab and Application dashboard in BIG-IQ.

 Below table shows the list of **Virtual Servers** and *Backend *Web Applications Servers** where various type of traffic